Jahia/jelastic-packages/README.md

 ##### common/elasticsearch.py

 Used to backup jCustomer environments.
-Retrieves azure secrets if necessary and create folders if not existing

 | parameter            | comment                         |
 |----------------------|---------------------------------|